 If you’d like to join meetings on the go, a Google Meet download is available for both iOS and Android mobile devices.
 But what about using a Google Meet app on Mac?

 As mentioned above, in Google Meet vs Hangouts vs Zoom, Google’s primary difference is that it’s based purely online.
-That doesn’t, however, mean that you can’t use Google Chat and Meet directly on your Mac.
-You just need the right tool for it.
+That doesn’t, however, mean that there are no other tools that do the job.

 How to join all meetings from one spot